FREQUENTLY ASKED QUESTIONS

 chevron_rightWhat is a condominium association?

-.
+A condominium association is a corporation registered with the State and managed by a duly elected Board of Directors.
+Its purpose is to maintain all common areas and to govern the community in accordance with the provisions of the NH Condominium Act, Point Breeze bylaws, rules, and various governing documents.
 The corporation is financially supported by all homeowners of the Point Breeze Condominium Association.
 Financial documents such as budgets and audits of the Association are posted here.

-What does the Association own and take care of?
+- chevron_rightWhat does the Association own and take care of?

 chevron_rightWhat do my Association dues cover?

-of the Association.
+Association dues cover the cost of maintenance activities and services of the Association.
 In addition, part of the Association dues are set aside in a reserve fund for major maintenance and repair activities that must be completed periodically.

 chevron_rightWhat is my assessment?

 The assessment is the amount due from each homeowner to cover the operating expenses of the common areas and provide for reserve funds for replacement of common facilities in future years.
 Your assessments are due quarterly.
 Statements are sent from the Facility Manage as a reminder of the amount due.